Skip to content

 App lifecycle (install, update, uninstall)NoYes

 The Model Context Protocol Bundle (MCPB) spec defines a standard package format for MCP servers.
-Upjack apps are MCPB packages — they include a valid manifest.json with the standard MCPB fields (name, version, description, mcp_config, etc.).
+Upjack apps are MCPB packages.
+They include a valid manifest.json with the standard MCPB fields (name, version, description, mcp_config, etc.).
 The upjack extension lives entirely within _meta["ai.nimblebrain/upjack"], which MCPB treats as opaque vendor metadata.
-Non-NimbleBrain tools can install a Upjack app as a regular MCP server and simply ignore the extension.
+Non-NimbleBrain tools can install an Upjack app as a regular MCP server and simply ignore the extension.

 mpak is the MCPB package registry.
 Upjack apps are published to mpak like any other bundle.
 The mpak registry indexes them, and the mpak CLI can download and install them.
 The NimbleBrain platform’s installer adds the Upjack-specific scaffolding on top of standard mpak installation.